Blog

 Getting Started with Videogames

 I’ve recently started a new role with RNIB Scotland as a Community Connection Coordinator – not an easy role during a pandemic – and my team are eager to make use of my game development and accessibility knowledge.
-As a result I’ll be producing a series of blog posts for NIB Scotland on the videogaming Getting Started with Videogames
+As a result I’ll be producing a series of blog posts for NIB Scotland on the videogaming options available to blind and visually impaired people.
+The first of these can be found here.

 Audiogame Jam

 Audiogame Jam was an event that ran each autumn between 2016 and 2018.
 It was a game jam event designed to promote accessibility in games and raise money for RNIB.
 It was more successful than I expected in gathering coverage and game submissions but did not ultimately raise much money.
-It’s something I’m very glad Audiogame Jam
+It’s something I’m very glad I undertook as it introduced me to many people within the videogame accessibility world and I learned a great deal from the experience.

 Audiogames, Audiogame Jam and Playing Videogames Without Sight